Coffee-for-Cats/learning-rust/README.md

+# PORTUGUÊS

-# Aprendendo Rust
+## Aprendendo Rust
-Esse é meu repositório onde coloquei todo o código que escrevi quando aprendi a utilizar Rust!
+Esse é o meu repositório com todo o código que eu escrevi enquanto tentava aprender a linguagem.
+A linguagem é maravilhosa e eu espero que eu possa dedicar mais algum tempo para me aprofundar no futuro.
-Aqui tenho meus primeiros passos e também minhas primeiras impressões com Rust, uma linguagem compilada, com uma curva de aprendizagem bem acentuada, mas que amei utilizar!

-## Oque aprendi além da Sintaxe
+## Oque aprendi além da sintaxe
-Em Rust, você acaba inevitavelmente aprendendo alguns conceitos importantes de segurança, código limpo e velocidade, já que você precisa lidar com o Borrowchecker e com a forte tipagem da linguagem.

-Eu tive o prazer de escrever um programa com a certeza de que ele não fecharia ou se comportaria de forma diferente da minha previsão, __mesmo antes de executar o código__, tudo por que a Tipagem é **incrível** e **o Error Handling é impecável**.
+O rico sistema de tipos e o manejamento de erros é simplesmente muito bom!
+Eu acho que aprender Rust me ajudou muito por que aprendi a lidar com erros de uma forma melhor, e eu comecei a entender as linguagens de tipagem estática.

+# ENGLISH

+## Learning Rust
+This is my repository with all the code I have written in rust while I tried to learn the language.
+The language is amazing and I hope I can dedicate some more time to deepen in the future.

+## What I learned beyond the syntaxe
+The rich type system and the error handling is just so good!
+I think it helped a lot for me, because I learned how to handle errors in a better way, and I started to understand static typed languages.